RoyalIcing/Shohin/README.md

 1. You have a **model**, which is presented (**rendered** and **laid out**) to the user as views.
 2. Interactions that the user makes (UI events) produce **messages**, which **update** the model.
 3. These **updates** cause the views to be **rendered** and **laid out** again.

+## Glossary

+- Model: the stored representation of your app's state.
+Usually a struct.
+- Message: requests to change the model.
+Usually an enum.
+- View element: value which represents a view (UIView / UIButton / UILabel etc) and its properties (‘props’)
+- render: function implemented to take the current model and return view elements to be displayed to the user.
+- layout: function implemented to take the current model and a context to the rendered views, and return an array of `NSLayoutConstraint` constraining the rendered view to each other and their containing superview.
+- update: function implemented to take the current model and a message to change the model.
+You mutate the model, and after your render and layout functions will be called again to update the views.
+- Program: connects all of the above into a running cycle of rendering, layout, respond to user input, and updating the model.